 As ordered reported by the Senate Committee on Homeland Security and Governmental Affairs on October 4, 2017

-S. 1884 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.
+S. 1769 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.

-On May 30, 2017, CBO transmitted a cost estimate for H.R.
-625, the Reporting Efficiently to Proper Officials in Response to Terrorism Act of 2017, as ordered reported by the House Committee on Homeland Security on May 3, 2017.
-The two bills are similar and CBO’s estimates of the budgetary effects are the same.
+On September 22, 2017, CBO transmitted a cost estimate for H.R.
+2331, the Connected Government Act, as ordered reported by the House Committee on Oversight and Government Reform on September 13, 2017.
+The two pieces of legislation are similar, and CBO’s estimates of the budgetary effects are the same.